Fury-Labs/fury-bridge/relayer/spec/04_key_generation.md

 party IDs that should participate and receive a key part.

-At the end of the keygen process, each node will log the associated public key, ethereum address, and kava address associated with the private key.
+At the end of the keygen process, each node will log the associated public key, ethereum address, and fury address associated with the private key.
 Each peer should verify that all other peers have the correct data.
 If there is a discrepancy, the process is restarted.